tanaikech/ggsrun/help/README.md

 <a name="QA6"></a>
 #### 6. Library
 You can use various libraries for GAS by ggsrun.
 But there are one limitation.
 When you want to use libraries, please add them to the project with server, and execute scripts using ``exe1`` mode.
 At ``exe2`` mode, additional library cannot be used, because the mode executes on the server script.

+<a name="QA7"></a>
+#### 7. Order of directories for searching
+- About the order of directories for searching ``client_secret.json`` and ``ggsrun.cfg``, at first, files are searched in the current working directory, and next, they are searched in the directory declared by the environment variable of ``GGSRUN_CFG_PATH``.
+- About uploading and downloded files, the current working directory is used as the default.

 <a name="Update_History"></a>
 # Update History